Judge hits tiebreaking single in 10th, Yankees beat Rays 3-1

 Yankees: OF Clint Frazier (vertigo) continues to undergo neurological tests in Michigan and will have his status evaluated by the team’s medical staff this weekend. … RHP Luis Severino (Tommy John surgery) is set to pitch in a simulated game Thursday.

-Rays: RHP Chris Archer (right forearm strain) is scheduled to make his next rehab start Sunday.
+Rays: Cruz was scratched from the starting lineup due to a bruised foot. … RHP Chris Archer (right forearm strain) is scheduled to make his next rehab start Sunday.
 He could be ready to join the rotation in a couple of weeks.

 UP NEXT